Price: $729 unlocked; $699 on contract

 In our testing, the new 20-watt adapter got the iPhone 12 from empty to 57% in 30 minutes.
 That exceeds Apple's own 50% estimate, though you assuredly won’t see that kind of speed if you depend on your old 5-watt brick from iPhones of yore to charge your new device.
 The iPhone 12 can also now charge wirelessly at a peak speed of 15 watts, which is noticeably better than Apple’s lethargic old 7.5-watt mandate.

-Like every new iPhone, the iPhone 12 launches with iOS 14 — Apple’s latest update to its long-running mobile platform that adds some very intriguing and long-awaited features, like true widget support, a new scheme for app organization, picture-in-picture video, improvements to basic privacy and more.
+Like every new iPhone, the iPhone 12 shipped with iOS 14 —the latest update to Apple's long-running mobile platform at the time of the iPhone 12's launch. iOS 14 brought some very intriguing and long-awaited features, like true widget support, a new scheme for app organization, picture-in-picture video, improvements to basic privacy and more.
+An iOS 14.5 update this year brought even more features, led by Apple's privacy push.

-It’s a great update, and you can take a look at our iOS 14 review for a deeper look into what it brings.
-However, what’s arguably better than iOS 14 itself is Apple’s commitment to keep old iPhones up to date with the latest software, for many more years than its Android counterparts ever see.
-Google’s latest Pixels are guaranteed only three major software updates; meanwhile, the iPhone 6S, which launched in 2015, received iOS 14 alongside the iPhone 11 range just last month.
+What’s arguably better than iOS 14 itself is Apple’s commitment to keep old iPhones up to date with the latest software, for many more years than its Android counterparts ever see.
+Google’s latest Pixels are guaranteed only three major software updates; meanwhile, the iPhone 6S, which launched in 2015, can run iOS 14.
+In fact, it run iOS 15, too, when that software update comes out in the fall.

 iPhone 12 review: Verdict